-If you've moved on to bigger and better jobs, or been forced to leave your old job, your old employer might require you to take your 401k money out of the plan.
+If you've moved on to bigger and better jobs, or been forced to leave your old job, your old employer might require you to take your 401(k) money out of the plan.
 Instead of sacrificing all the hard work you put in to building up the tax-sheltered account by just withdrawing the money, consider rolling over the money into another retirement account.
-However, you've got to act fast because you've only got 60 days.
+However, you have to act fast because you only have 60 days.

 Eligible Reinvestment Accounts